y-ota/vue-timeseries-chart-libraries-list/README.md

-# A list of timechart libraries for Vue.js
+# A list of timeseries libraries for Vue.js

 | # | library | vue wrapper | description |
 ----|----|---- |---- |